atlas-doc/doc/atlas-api-documentation/faqs/atlas-api-general-information.md

 order.do: 8s (90% of the responses are returned in less than 8s)

 pay.do: 2s(90% of the responses are returned in less than 2s)

+**Does Atlas have a process of escalation for its customers?**

+Atlas always strives hard to maintain the highest quality of services to its clients while providing solutions to their daily transactional queries within a specified Turn Around Time (TAT) defined in the client’s SLA.
+However, there may be times when our team would be challenged in delivering the expected service levels and not meeting the defined SLA parameters.

+We have a dedicated channel to escalate issues for which you are not satisfied with our resolution for a Service Request.
+It is designed to efficiently address our client's challenges.
+Please provide your inputs via customerfeedback@atlaslovestravel.com.

+•	The Escalation Channel will handle all issues related to daily business transactions such as Ticket Orders, Post-Ticketing Service, and Refunds between Atlas and its clients.

+•	Emails received at the primary level will be requested to raise a Service Request on ATRIP.

+•	Atlas commits to resolve and satisfactorily close all escalations.